 - Shortening of the penis

 - Inguinal hernia, which happens when fat or part of the small intestine bulges through weak muscles in the groin

-Radiation therapy can create an increased risk of bladder and gastrointestinal cancer, urinary problems and impotence.
-For these reasons and others, choosing an experienced treatment team who can help you weigh the benefits and risks of this type of therapy is critical.
+It’s important to note that radiation therapy can create an increased risk of bladder and gastrointestinal cancer, urinary problems and impotence.
+That’s why choosing a highly experienced treatment team who can help you weigh the benefits and risks of this type of therapy is critical.

 Hormones are produced by glands in the body and circulated in the bloodstream.
 They have different effects on the body.
-Certain male sex hormones such as androgens can cause prostate cancer to grow.
-Hormone therapy stops or blocks the action of androgen hormones responsible for fueling prostate cancer.
+Certain male sex hormones such as androgens (which includes testosterone) can cause prostate cancer to grow.
+Hormone therapy stops or blocks the action of androgen hormones that fuel prostate cancer.
 Hormone therapy alone will not cure prostate cancer and may become less effective over time.

 When this happens, surgery, certain drugs or even other hormones may help lower androgen levels or stop them from working, which can slow or stop the growth of prostate cancer.